WBOR-91-1-FM/wbor-studio-dashboard/README.md

   - Figure out how to do pixel-size-independent-rendering (use `sdl_canvas.set_scale` for that?)
   - For logging, write the current spin to a file once it updates
   - Make a little script on the Pi to clear the message history every 2 weeks - or maybe do it from within the dashboard - checking the date via modulus?
-  - Use the max durations of Spinitron spins to reduce the number of API calls
   - Maybe make a custom OpenGL renderer (may be more performant).
 Tricky parts would be text rendering, and keping everything safe.
 Perhaps Vulkan instead?
 Or something more general?
-  - Make some functions const
-  - Use SDL3 bindings
-  - Make a small window that shows the dashboard uptime (don't use `chrono::Duration`, since that will limit the uptime to some number of weeks)
   - Investigate the occasionally high CPU usage on the Pi (like 300%!)
   - Could multiple update rates per window be useful?
-  - CD to Pi?
+  - CI/CD to Pi?
+  - Use SDL3 bindings
+  - Make some functions const
   - Format all debug types with `<varname>:?` when possible
+  - Use the max durations of Spinitron spins to reduce the number of API calls
+  - Make a small window that shows the dashboard uptime (`chrono::Duration` should work for a long, long time)

 - Fun ideas:
-  - Run the dashboard on a PVM, or an original iMac, eventually?
+  - Run the dashboard on a PVM/BVM (less burn-in), or an original iMac, eventually?
   - Maybe give a retro theme to everything
   - Some little Mario-type character running around the edges of the screen (like 'That Editor' by Bisqwit)
   - Different themes per each dashboard setup: wooden, garden, neon retro, frutiger aero, etc.